elijebrown/operation-green-nalgene/README.md

   - -d (daemon) to run in background
   - --build to rebuild the containers

+### Shelling into DB
 docker exec -it database psql -U pablo_escobar_gaviria -d narcos -W APyRnWxbJu7JB#

+### Backing up the Database with Pg_dump
+Access Control (ACL) breaks pg_dump for some reason, so exclude. (you will have to re-add) Consequently, it makes sense to also remove ownership restrictions on the data (not sensitive data anyway)

+pg_dump narcos --verbose -U pablo_escobar_gaviria -W --no-acl --no-owner -f /tmp/backupDatabase.sql

+APyRnWxbJu7JB#

+docker cp database:/tmp/backupDatabase.sql ./backupDatabase.sql